Benji918/snake-game/README.md

 # snake-game
-Usedd the turtle module and OOP in python to make the intresting game
+Used the turtle module and OOP in python to make the intresting game